So, What’s An Investor To Do?

 And more recently, Bloomberg reported that “U.S. markets are at their highest risk levels since before the 2008 financial crisis… according to Bill Gross, manager of the $2 billion Janus Henderson Global Unconstrained Bond Fund.”
 The article continues, “Gross said that ‘…returns are going to be lower.’”
 These thoughts are echoing throughout the industry.

-To prepare for the new era, investors are looking at alternatives.
+To prepare for the new era, investors are seeking alternative investments.
 Many are choosing real estate.
 And with good reason.
 In fact, as far back as 2012, a JP Morgan paper suggested that real estate is no longer an alternative, but rather a “way out.”
 “An alternative no more.”
 Just look at the endowment portfolios of major academic institutions, led by Yale whose successes are legendary.
 Yale has allocated 12.5% of its investment to real estate.

-Maybe it’s time for you to consider diversifying your investment portfolio by adding real estate.
+Maybe it’s time for you to consider investment alternatives and diversifying your investment portfolio by adding real estate.
 Why?

 Real estate is stable, unlike the stock market that reacts to every nuanced whisper in politics or the economy.
 It is not correlated to the stock and bond markets.
 Real estate offers a steady, reliable return.
 Studies show that, by adding real estate to a mixed portfolio, you will see an increase in returns and, perhaps even more important, a reduction of risk based on return/unit of risk.